AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 Neat, right?
 You can extend this to a lot of other use cases.

-## Setting Up Google Search Console
+{% include linkedHeading.html heading="Setting Up Google Search Console" level=2 %}

 So you've started blogging with Jekyll.
 Awesome work!